filecoin-project/venus-docs/docs/master/Incubation_exit_guide.md

-### Incubation Exit Guide
+### Exit Guide

-There are couple options for storage providers to exit incubation program either voluntarily or after each phase ends.
+There are couple options for storage providers to exit a hosted chain service either voluntarily or after each phase ends.

 - Join a hosted chain service (venus shared modules) by third party.
 - Deploy a chain service (venus shared modules) by yourself.